 Your 7 step journey to fostering; a flexible, home- based career.

 We’ll take some basic details from you and have an initial chat about you, your background and how fostering could work for you.
 We’ll email you an information pack and invite you to our next Information Session.
-We usually run them multiple times each month, in a variety of venues across the four Local Authorities but due to Coronavirus these will be done remotely for the foreseeable future.
+We usually run them multiple times each month, in a variety of venues across the three Local Authorities but due to Coronavirus these will be done remotely for the foreseeable future.
 At an Information Session you can listen to our presentation (which you’ll also find on our website here), ask lots of questions and meet some of our inspiring experienced foster carers.
 At the end of the session, if you’re ready, you can fill out an Expression of Interest form to take the next step.

 Once we’ve received your Expression of Interest form, we’ll do some initial checks and one of our social workers will give you a call to arrange a time for them to come and visit you at your home that is convenient for both of you.